rock-solid/wordpress-pwacommerce/readme.txt

 == Description ==

-**[PWACommerce](https://pwacommerce.com) is a mobile plugin that helps you transform your WooCommerce shop into a progressive mobile web application.
+**[PWACommerce](https://pwacommerce.com) is a mobile plugin that helps you transform your WooCommerce shop into a progressive mobile web application implemented with React, Redux and Semantic UI.
 It comes with multiple ecommerce app themes that you can purchase individually or as a bundle.**

 PWACommerce is **supported on** iOS and Android smartphones and tablets. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser.